-The merger transaction with GrowOp Technology was treated as a reverse acquisition, with GrowOp Technology as the acquired party.
+The merger transaction with GrowOp Technology was treated as a reverse acquisition, with GrowOp Technology as the acquirer and the Company as the acquired party.
 Unless the context suggests otherwise, when we refer in this Form S-1 to business and financial information for periods prior to the consummation of the reverse acquisition, we are referring to the business and financial information of GrowOp Technology.